The Code of Conduct, Terms and Conditions and Rules for the BowlsChat Scramble are shown below.

 10. All timings for tournaments are approximate and while every care is taken to ensure a tournament runs on schedule, there may be delays due to slow play or other circumstances.
 Any player who needs to leave a tournament early must withdraw before the start of the quarter final stage of the knockout competition in which they qualified.

-11. The Prize Pool available for a tournament is strictly subject to entries and prizes will be paid out in vouchers.
+11. The Prize Pool available for a tournament is strictly subject to entries and prizes will be paid out in cash or vouchers.
 BowlsChat reserves the right to increase or decrease the amount of the Prize Pool without notice and all players will be informed of any change at the earliest possible opportunity.

 12. Videographers and Photographers from BowlsChat or authorised third parties may be present at a tournament and by entering a tournament and/or attending the venue you give your express consent to all filming and to your actual or simulated likeness being included within any film, photograph, audio and/or audio-visual recording (“Footage”).
 All rights in such Footage which will be owned by BowlsChat or the relevant authorised third party and you also agree that any such Footage may be used by BowlsChat in any and all media for any purpose at any time throughout the world, including for commercial purposes, such as merchandising or DVDs, without payment or compensation to you.